Bridging the micro-Hz gravitational wave gap via Doppler tracking with the Uranus Orbiter and Probe Mission: Massive black hole binaries, early universe signals and ultra-light dark matter: Introduction

-In this work, we specifically consider how the collection of tracking data over the entire interplanetary cruise can increase the sensitivity of the mission to GWs.
-Additionally, we connect the mission's sensitivity to GWs with the opportunity to greatly expand the range of ultra-light dark matter (ULDM) models \citep{Hui17,2017PhRvL.118z1102B} that can be directly detected.
-We develop a method to stack individual short duration tracking runs, showing how the mission's GW frequency sensitivity band and DM mass sensitivity is in principle only limited by the total observation time and the data cadence, in analogy to the Pulsar Timing Array analysis for nano-Hz GW detection \citep[hereafter PTA, see e.g.][]{1990forster,2008sesana,2010hobbs,EPTA-GWB:2023,NANOG-GWB:2023}.
-For the UOP, this places the frequency limits to approximately $3\times 10^{-9}$ Hz and $10^{-1}$ Hz, respectively, and the DM mass limits in the range $10^{-23}$ eV/$c^2$ to $10^{-15}$ eV/$c^2$.
-We show that, beyond its planetary science goals, the UOP could double as a sensitive GW detector in the micro-Hz band, probing the astrophysics of massive black holes, aspects of early Universe cosmology and ultimately of fundamental particle physics.
-We therefore argue that sufficient funding should be allocated to track the mission continuously during its interplanetary cruise.
+In this work, we consider how the collection of tracking data over the entirety of the UOP's interplanetary cruise can increase the sensitivity of the mission to GWs from many sources, allowing us to probe the yet poorly covered micro-Hz regime.
+Additionally, we outline the mission's capability to greatly expand the range of ultra-light dark matter (ULDM) models~\citep{Hui17,2017PhRvL.118z1102B} that can be directly detected, including the possibility of a first detection of DM in the Solar System.
+The key for these results is a method developed here to stack individual short-duration tracking runs {over a slowly changing detector geometry, in order to take advantage of the long detector arm constituted by the Earth-spacecraft system}.
+The mission's GW frequency sensitivity band and DM mass sensitivity are in principle only limited by the total observation time and the data cadence, in analogy to Pulsar Timing Array analyses for nano-Hz GW detection~\citep[hereafter PTA, see, \eg,][]{1990forster,2008sesana,2010hobbs,EPTA-GWB:2023,NANOG-GWB:2023}.

+In summary, we show that, beyond its Uranian science goals, the UOP could double as a sensitive GW detector in the micro-Hz band, probing the astrophysics of massive black holes or signals from the early Universe, and as a dark matter detector for models not accessible today by any other probe.
+In principle, this should be achievable without any sacrifice to planetary science goals by tracking the mission consistently over its interplanetary cruise.
+We also remark that the mission is expected to fly in concomitance with the Laser Interferometer Space Antenna (LISA~\cite{redbook}).
+The opportunities for complementarity between these two missions were briefly discussed in Ref.~\cite{soyuer2021}.
+They deserve a more thorough analysis, which we leave for future work.